Amelia Arnold murder: Jack Wall jailed for life

 "She saw sense and was determined to end the abusive relationship.
 Your response to that was to attack her."

-His sentences will run concurrently.'Kicked her'
+His sentences will run concurrently.

 Last October, Ms Arnold saw cognitive behavioural therapist Jayne Coulson, who told the court the verbal and physical violence had started in August 2012.